Associate Professor of Francophone, Italian & Germanic Studies

 B.A., Middlebury College

-Ian Fleishman is an Associate Professor of German and Cinema & Media Studies.
+Ian Fleishman is Chair of the new Department of Cinema & Media Studies and an Associate Professor in the Department of Francophone, Italian and Germanic Studies.
+He is also affiliated with the Programs in Gender, Sexuality & Women's Studies, Comparative Literature & Theory and the Penn Program in Environmental Humanities.
 He holds a doctorate in French and German Literature from Harvard, having previously studied at the Freie Universität in Berlin, the Sorbonne Nouvelle and the École Normale Supérieure in Paris and at Middlebury College in Vermont.
-He has published in Comparative Literature Studies, German Quarterly, French Studies, The Germanic Review, Colloquia Germanica, Essays in Romanticism, Mosaic, The Journal of Austrian Studies and elsewhere on subjects ranging from the Baroque to contemporary cinema and moving-image pornography.
+He has published in German Quarterly, French Studies, The Germanic Review, Colloquia Germanica, The Journal of Austrian Studies, Comparative Literature Studies, Mosaic, Environmental Humanities and elsewhere on subjects ranging from the Baroque to contemporary cinema and moving-image pornography.

-Other work in progress includes a book project excavating and critiquing ethno-ecological utopianism in visual culture, treating phenomena ranging from Hitler Youth film propaganda to French and German gay pornography to new wave cinemas in Germany and the United States to drag houses and TikTok content houses.
-He has also begun publishing a series of essays that seek to modernize two towering figures of the German-language literary canon, Heinrich von Kleist and Franz Kafka, by examining their influence on the works of Cormac McCarthy and J.M.
-Coetzee.
+Other work in progress includes a book project excavating and critiquing ethno-ecological utopianism in visual culture, treating phenomena ranging from Hitler Youth film propaganda to French and German gay pornography and from new wave cinemas in Germany and the United States.
+Along with Iggy Cortez, Ian has recently finished editing a collection of essays on Performative Opacity in the Work of Isabelle Huppert, which appeared with Edinburgh University Press in May 2023.

 Since coming to Penn, Ian has primarily taught film, philosophy and culture.
 In 2017-2018 he represented Penn as Visiting Professor to the Berlin Consortium for German Studies at the Freie Universität Berlin, where his classes treated queer German cinema and representations of Berlin in German-language film.
-In 2019-2020 he was an Affiliate of the Institute for Culutral Inquiry in Berlin.
+He has twice been affiliated with the Institute for Culutral Inquiry in Berlin.